-- 1. Synthesize the static and Reconfigurable Modules separately. - 2.
-Create physical constraints (Pblocks) to define the reconfigurable regions. - 3.
-Set the HD.RECONFIGURABLE property on each Reconfigurable Partition. - 4.
-Implement a complete design (static and one Reconfigurable Module per Reconfigurable Partition) in context. - 5.
-Save a design checkpoint for the full routed design. - 6.
-Remove Reconfigurable Modules from this design and save a static-only design checkpoint. - 7.
-Lock the static placement and routing. - 8.
-Add new Reconfigurable Modules to the static design and implement this new configuration, saving a checkpoint for the full routed design. - 9.
-Repeat Step 8 until all Reconfigurable Modules are implemented. - 10.
-Run a verification utility (pr_verify) on all configurations. - 11.
+- 1. Synthesize the static and reconfigurable modules (RM) separately.
+See Synthesis for more information. - 2.
+Create physical constraints (Pblocks) to define the reconfigurable regions.
+See Create a Floorplan for the Reconfigurable Region for more information. - 3.
+Set the HD.
+RECONFIGURABLE property on each reconfigurable partition (RP).
+See Define a Module as Reconfigurable for more information. - 4.
+Implement a complete design (static and one RM per RP) in context.
+See Implementation for more information. - 5.
+Save a design checkpoint for the full routed design.
+See Implementation for more information. - 6.
+Remove RMs from this design and save a static-only design checkpoint.
+See Implementation for more information. - 7.
+Lock the static placement and routing.
+See Preserving Implementation Data for more information. - 8.
+Add new RMs to the static only design and implement this new configuration, saving a checkpoint for the full routed design. - 9.
+Repeat Step 8 until all RMs are implemented. - 10.
+Run a verification utility (pr_verify) on all configurations.
+See Verifying Configurations for more information. - 11.
 Create bitstreams for each configuration.
+See Bitstream Generation for more information.